One big reason why aligning Sales and Marketing is so freaking hard?

 Can you have a lead funnel with more than six stages?
 Of course.
 But I like six because you aren’t trying to track too many things — if you try to measure everything, you usually end up measuring nothing.
 And with six stages, there’s still enough variance between stages for you to see changes in sales volume and deal velocity.

 You need to do this exercise.
 And invite your colleagues from Sales to join you.
 Gasp!
 Blasphemy!
 Yeah, sorry, you are going to have to talk to Sales.
 They’re going to have important insights, and this report should be a resource for them, too.

 So get a whiteboard and list the stages that make sense for your organization.
 Use them to build a dashboard that helps you get aligned, forecast performance and drive real growth for your business.

-Alight’s Analytics-as-a-Service model combines an award-winning analytics platform with analytics experts, enabling you to generate powerful insights and reporting about your lead generation efforts.
-Request a free 30-day evaluation!
+Alight’s Lead Generation Analytics solution combines an award-winning platform with analytics experts, enabling you to generate powerful insights and reporting for your entire funnel.
+Schedule a free solution consultation with our team!